 One of the most noteworthy benefits of screen-printing ink is the vibrant white print it achieves.
 For more information, visit: UV White Ink: Screen Printing Quality, Digitally!

-UV ink is a crucial consumable for UV printers.
+The ink used in UV printing is perhaps the most important element of the process.
 During the printing process, when exposed to UV light rays, UV inks undergo a photochemical reaction, triggering instant curing at low energy levels.
 This eliminates the need for drying time, significantly boosting overall workflow productivity and conserving energy.
 UV inks are rapidly gaining popularity as a preferred alternative to other inks.

 Choosing the right UV inkjet ink for your digital printer is crucial, tailored to the specific product you’re decorating.
 Specialty inks prove effective when matched with particular substrates.
 For digitally printing on reusable bags or totes, the XFLEXX Flexible UV Ink series is recommended for its durability and ability to adapt to flexible objects without cracking or distorting the image.
 This ink series is available in Cyan, Magenta, Yellow, Black, White, and Varnish.

-UV ink’s versatility extends to various applications, from plastic and glass to garments and unconventional substrates.
+The versatility of UV ink extends to various applications, from plastic and glass to garments and unconventional substrates.
 Its formulations include hard, flexible, and even edible ink.

-Explore the XJET Switch, a UV flatbed printer designed for direct-to-bag printing.
+Tthe XJET Switch,is a powerful UV flatbed printer engineered for high-quality, direct-to-bag printing.
 Tailored for reusable bags and totes, this innovative machine simplifies the digital printing process.
 It effortlessly handles diverse applications, including bright white prints on dark fabrics and quick switches between substrates.
 With four rotating platens, the XJET Switch allows simultaneous loading and unloading, ensuring an efficient workflow.
-From polyester drawstring bags to soft coolers, this printer offers a straightforward solution for decorating various reusable items, setting a new standard in digital printing convenience.
+From polyester drawstring bags to soft coolers, this printer offers a straightforward solution for decorating a wide range of reusable items, setting a new standard in digital printing convenience.

-A key advantage of digitally decorating bags is the ability to forgo additional machines.
+A key advantage of digitally decorating bags is the ability to forgo the use of additional machines during the process.
 When digitally decorating a bag, there’s no need for a dryer, and each print is completed in one trip around the inside of the XJET Switch.
 In contrast, screen printing on bags requires a dryer, with each layer of ink needing drying between steps—a potentially time-consuming process.

 While screen printing on bags was once the go-to option, it’s no longer the case.
 Consider digitally decorating reusable bags for high-quality, vibrant prints that cure instantly.
 Contact us today to get started.